Frequently Asked Questions

 Even though the distance you travel will vary, the motto “Be Prepared” is essential.
 Refer to our Get Ready to Roll page for more suggested gear to be safe and comfortable, including helmets, lights, locks, clothing, and tools.

-Do I need special clothing to ride to work?
+Do I need special clothing to ride?

 If you are only riding a short distance, less than a mile commuting or to get around the campus, you can comfortably ride in your work clothes with the following notes: Use a pant-leg band to prevent your pants from catching in the chain.
 Refrain from riding in heels or a skirt/dress with loose or long fabric, as the fabric can get caught in the spokes and stop the bike immediately, posing a hazard.
 Also, be aware of loose straps from a backpack that may dangle into the chain.